Jackson Estate Outland Ridge Pinot Noir 2016

-Wild strawberry jam aromatics with smoky, briary and raspberry flavors, finished with a burst of blueberry.
+Powerful black cherry and plum aromatics with smoky, briary, and strawberry flavors; finishes with notes of vanilla and silky rich tannins.
 Cultivated on Mendocino County's Anderson Valley’s high eastern ridge, this remote vineyard is full of chunky, broken rock in thin, powdery soil similar to a Goldridge classification.
 The Outland Ridge Pinot Noir's vines strain to cling to the ridgelines yet produce deep, profoundly complex and age worthy wines.

 Elevation: 1,500 - 1,700 feet

 Soil: Pale loam soils on top of fractured sandstone over good drainage and low water holding capacity.